cmkobel/tabseq/README.md

 # Installation of R-package (all platforms)
-Install and load devtools, then install
+Install and load devtools, then install directly from github

 ```{R}
 install.packages("devtools")